Yubisaki/vuepress-plugin-blog/README.md

 ## The Layout maybe you should support

-- Tags: This layout is used to show the tags page or tag's post, such as `xxx.blog/tag/`
+- Tags: This layout is used to show the tags page, such as `xxx.blog/tag/`

-- Tag: This layout is used to show the posts which tag equal to tag url, for example `xxx.blog/tag/react` will show the post which tag is `react`
+- Tag: This layout is used to show the posts which tag equals to tag url, for example `xxx.blog/tag/react` will show the posts which tag is `react`

 - Categories: As same as the Tags layout